transloadit/uppy/docs/guides/migration-guides.md

   implemented a custom provider, this might affect you.
 - `Socket` class is no longer in use and has been removed.
 Unless you used this class you don’t need to do anything.
+- Remove deprecated options `serverUrl` and `serverPattern` (they were merely defined in Typescript, not in use).

 ## Migrate from Robodog to Uppy plugins